What Can A Business Owner Do if an Employee Breaches a Non-Compete Agreement?

 What Are Non-Compete Agreements?

 A non-compete agreement is an agreement where one party agrees not to compete against the party.
-A a non-compete agreement may prohibit employees from soliciting existing clients of the business or from working for a competing business within a certain distance from the business.
+A non-compete agreement may prohibit employees from soliciting existing clients of the business or from working for a competing business within a certain distance from the business.
 Wisconsin law requires non-compete agreements to be reasonably necessary for the protection of the business.
 The agreement’s terms must be reasonable in scope, duration, and geographic restrictions.

 Remind Your Employees of The Obligations When The Relationship Ends